 You repeatedly enter codes that are generated by an authenticator app (for example, Google Authenticator) without success.
 YouTrack displays the error message

-Manually sync the internal clock for your YouTrack server.
-Follow the instructions that are specific to your operating system and server hardware.
+Manually sync the internal clock for the device that runs your authentication app with the current time.
+Follow the instructions that are specific to your operating system and device hardware.